Why Make Your own Kite?

 People vary a lot when it comes to just how much complexity they are willing to cope with in a kite design!

-At one end are the school teachers and mothers who just want a small and colorful kite which comes together in 15 minutes or less.
+At one end are the school teachers and mothers who just want a small and colorful kite that comes together in 15 minutes or less.
 As long as it rises up a little as a small child tows it around the backyard or other grassy area, they are happy.
 For the child, helping with decoration and attaching the tail can be rewarding.
 This is not to mention the huge buzz of seeing it actually fly outdoors!

 At the other end of the building spectrum are the people who are talented and perhaps even professional artists and craftsmen.
 These creations look stunning and fly reliably over a wide wind-speed range.
 There are cellular kites, inflatables, whimsical artistic works, and others; the variety is breathtaking.
 Some of these high-end kites might take hundreds of hours to complete, including decoration.